Lexer747/axl626/analysis/Analysis.md

 ## Identifying Complex problems

-Finding the risk of stocks should be hard:
+Finding the risk of a stock.
+Using correlation and variance to find the risk of each stock.

-Will do reading.
+Given a stock in the format of a series of trades.